nyxnor/onionjuggler/TECHNICAL.md

 ## Usage:

-Deactivate the service:
+Deactivate the service (delete torrc's lines which are in the same block as the service):
 ```sh
 bash onion-service.sh off ssh,xmpp,nextcloud
 ```
-Effect:
-Delete torrc's lines which are in the same block as the service.

 Deactivate the service and delete the service directory (keys will be deleted):
+* delete torrc's lines which are in the same block as the service.
+* delete the Hidden Service directory.
 ```sh
 bash onion-service.sh off ssh,xmpp,nextcloud purge
 ```
-Effect:
-Delete torrc's lines which are in the same block as the service.
-Delete the Hidden Service directory.

 # Renewal of service address - renew